leoank/chirpminds/docs/architecture.md

 - Time spent by each detected bird at the feeder and antenna

 ## Tech-stack

 - ultralytics - object tracking
 - mmdetection - RTMDet for instance segmentation
 - finetune mmdetection RTMDet model with interactive SAM generated dataset
 - use Kalman filters approach for object tracking

+---

+Meeting 19th April

+- Classifier for bird inside and outside mesh
+- Check performance of kalman filters on the difficult to separate flight paths
+- Finetune models more to remove artificats and flickering